 - Equipment Not Properly Calibrated – In some instances, the equipment used to administer a breath test is not properly calibrated for the standards under Pennsylvania law.
 The police must regularly test and validate their equipment to ensure accuracy.

-Hire An Aggressive Media DUI Defense Lawyer
+Hire An Aggressive Media DUI Lawyer

 A DUI arrest is a ticking clock, and the longer you wait to hire a qualified defense lawyer, the greater the chance that you will lose your license and face even greater penalties.
 The Law Offices of Steven F. O’Meara has twenty (25) five years experience handling DUI cases.
 Call us today at 610-565-9200 to schedule your free consultation